 sql_instance variable, database

 master (this could also be a parameter) and execute SQL query

-In our example we are just getting list of databases and once you save the query, you will notice an input parameter:
+In our example, we are just getting a list of databases and once you save the query, you will notice an input parameter:

-sql_instance .
-We will notice new result set:
+sql_instance which will create a new result set:

 Invoking Custom Function